 From their vision to musical policy, Into the Wild Experience are doing things differently.
-We had a chat with Troy & Max, to tell us a little bit more about their journey as Into the Wild and their upcoming Raised By Wolves edition on the 13th of January 2018.
+We had a chat with Troy & Max, to tell us a little bit more about their journey as Into the Wild and their upcoming The Woodlands edition on the 12th of May 2018.

 What do you look for when booking an artist to perform at one of your festivals?

 We look between the lines.
-Who is producing and playing the most unique music, whether it be psychedelic inspired techno, or techno fueled progressive, uniqueness catches our attention.
+Who is producing and playing the most unique music, whether it be psychedelic inspired techno, or techno fueled progressive, uniqueness is everything.

 We also listen to a lot of music ourselves, so we are very in-tune with who’s at the peak of their powers, and above all else who’s currently getting dance floors moving.
 So I’d say it’s a healthy combination of fitting our musical direction, and having that certain effect on the dance floor.
 It’s hard to describe, but when particular artists perform, you experience this energy shift.
-There’s something in the air, that’s what we after.
+There’s something in the air, and it’s this magic we try to capture!